Scope of processing

 The "Scope of Processing" clause outlines the specific activities and purposes for which personal data will be processed by one party on behalf of another, ensuring clarity and compliance with applicable data protection laws.
 It typically details the types of data involved, the processing methods to be used, and the duration of such processing activities.

-Scope of Processing
+4 Scope of processing examples

-Subject Matter, Nature, and Purpose of Processing: OEM instructs Supplier to process OEM Personal Data to build and ship Products to OEM and its end users.
+Scope of Processing Subject Matter, Nature, and Purpose of Processing: OEM instructs Supplier to process OEM Personal Data to build and ship Products to OEM and its end users.
+Duration of Processing: As needed to provide the Services requested by OEM, during the Term of the Agreement.
+Types of Personal Data: [***].
+Categories of Data Subjects: OEM affiliates, partners, vendors, end users and employees.

-The subject-matter of Processing of Personal Data by Syneos Health is the performance of the Service pursuant to the Agreement.
+Scope of Processing The subject-matter of Processing of Personal Data by Syneos Health is the performance of the Service pursuant to the Agreement.
 The duration of the Processing shall be for the term of the Agreement.
 The nature and purpose of the Processing, the types of Personal Data and categories of Data Subjects Processed under this DPA are further specified below.

 he scope of processing costs also includes all auxiliary activities such as plant maintenance, water bore operation, raw water supply, potable water production and supply to all site areas, contacted water management and sewage treatment for all areas excluding the camp.
 Table 14.3.1 summarises the breakdown of LoM operating costs for ore processing.